A method of moments estimator for interacting particle systems and their mean field limit: Convergence analysis

 and due to the boundedness of the moments of $X_t^{(n)}$ and $X_t$ and the uniform propagation of chaos property in \cref{as:propagation_chaos} we obtain

 which together with bound \eqref{eq:boundI1q} yields

-Finally, decomposition \eqref{eq:decompositionI} and bounds \eqref{eq:boundI2} and \eqref{eq:boundI1} give the desired result. \end{proof} \begin{remark} The technical assumption in \cref{lem:convergence_moments} that the particles in the system are initially distributed according to the invariant measure of the corresponding mean field limit is not a serious limitation of the validity of the lemma, as long as the system is ergodic and satisfies the uniform propagation of chaos property, which is equivalent to having exponentially fast convergence to equilibrium, both for the $N$-particle system and for the mean field SDE \cite{DGP21,GLW22}.
-This can also be observed in the numerical experiments presented in the next section, where the choice of the initial condition does not affect the performance of the estimator. \end{remark} Let us now focus on the system for the exact unknown \eqref{eq:system_exact_hat} and the system \eqref{eq:linear_system_hat} which gives our estimator and is obtained using the available data, and, since in general they are overdetermined, consider the corresponding least squares linear systems
+Finally, decomposition \eqref{eq:decompositionI} and bounds \eqref{eq:boundI2} and \eqref{eq:boundI1} give the desired result. \end{proof} \begin{remark} The technical assumption in \cref{lem:convergence_moments} that the particles in the system are initially distributed according to the invariant measure of the corresponding mean field limit is not a serious limitation of the validity of the lemma, as long as the system is ergodic and satisfies the uniform propagation of chaos property, which is equivalent to having exponentially fast convergence to equilibrium, both for the $N$-particle system and for the mean field SDE \cite{DGP23,GLW22}.
+This can also be observed in the numerical experiments presented in the next section, where the choice of the initial condition does not affect the performance of the estimator. \end{remark} Let us now focus on the system for the exact unknown \eqref{eq:system_exact_hat} and the system \eqref{eq:linear_system_hat} obtained using the available data, and consider the corresponding least squares linear systems

 where $\mathcal A, \widetilde{\mathcal A}_{T,N} \in \R^{P \times P}$ and $c, \widetilde c_{T,N} \in \R^P$ are defined as